eremina-official/python-tasks/README.md

-## Educational Python project for experimentation and quick tests.
+## Educational Python project for experimentation and quick tests

 ### Requirements
 - Python 3.8+